Energy in Tunisia

 The energy sector in Tunisia includes all production, processing and, transit of energy consumption in this country.
 The production involves the upstream sector that includes general oil and gas, the downstream sector that includes the only refinery in Tunisia and most of the production of natural gas, and varied electrical/renewable energies.
 Renewable energy has been a strong point of focus for Tunisia as they look to optimize their green energy sources and advance their developing country.
 The Tunisian government has partnered with Russia and France in hopes of establishing nuclear energy as a viable alternative to fossil fuels and taking up a nontrivial chunk of the energy production in Tunisia.
 This is expected to be accomplished in the 2020s.

 Oil and gas upstream sector

 Tunisia is a small producer of oil and natural gas.
-Oil production began in 1966, at 118,000 barrels/day in 1980, and reached 63,000 barrels in 2015.
+Oil production began in 1966, was at 118,000 barrels/day in 1980, and was at 63,000 barrels/day in 2015.
 The country is a net importer from the year 2000 onwards.
-The country's main deposit is also the first to be discovered. : El Borma, in 1964, on the Tunisian-Algerian border.
+The country's main deposit is also the first to be discovered: El Borma, in 1964, on the Tunisian-Algerian border.

 The Gulf of Gabes offers offshore production centered on the Ashtart deposit, put into production in 1974 by, at the time, Elf Aquitaine.
 Gas production increased in the 2000s thanks to two offshore deposits, Miskar (producing from 2006) and Hasdrubal (2009).
 These two deposits are now experiencing a natural decline in production.

 The Zarat deposit is scheduled to come into service around 2020 and boost national production somewhat.

+The production rate of crude oil in Tunisia was 35.4 thousand barrels per day in 2022, down from 40.4 thousand barrels per day in 2021.

+Production of petroleum was at 33.2 thousand barrels per day at the end of February 2023, down from 37.8 thousand barrels per day at the end of February 2022.
+The main Tunisian fields at the time (February 2023) included Halk el Manzel (entered production in 2021), Ashtart, El borma, Adam, MLD, Cherouq, El Hajeb /Guebiba, Gherib, Hasdrubal and Cercina.

+The production rate of crude oil in Tunisia was 29.2 thousand barrels/day at the end of September 2024.